 You can freely wander around the city and enjoy the magnificent views but some of the scenic attractions will ask for an entry fee, or you can buy a single ticket that gets you access to everything.
 Just wandering around and taking in the peaceful existence of the locals going about their daily lives, the beautiful stone architecture and the houses on wooden stilts that line the river is a great way to easily fill a day or two.

-For eating there’s plenty of stalls selling the local speciality, ginger candy plus there is plenty of restaurants selling local fare, usually spicy, there’s also a couple of eat streets lines with food stalls offering up barbecued meats and vegetables, noodles and more.
+For eating there’s plenty of stalls selling the local specialty, ginger candy plus there is plenty of restaurants selling local fare, usually spicy, there’s also a couple of eat streets lined with food stalls offering up barbecued meats and vegetables, noodles and more.

 Train NO: T8308 / T8309 Changsha(AM08:30) – Zhangjiajie(PM13:07) – Jishou(PM14:56);